SystemC Analog/Mixed-Signal Extensions

 What is the difference between SystemC AMS and other HDL languages?

-For abstract mixed-signal modeling, SystemC AMS offers the efficient Timed Data Flow model of computation to describe continuous signals in a discrete-time manner.
-The use of data flow semantics make the simulation much faster than traditional real-number-modeling approaches which use the inefficient discrete-event (digital) simulator, such as Verilog-AMS wreal or SystemVerilog real nettypess.
-Timed Data Flow simulation in SystemC AMS applies smart temporal abstraction techniques which reduce the simulation overhead, resulting in a significant speed-up, which is essential for virtual prototyping.
+For abstract mixed-signal modeling, SystemC AMS offers the efficient Timed Data Flow (TDF) model of computation to describe continuous signals in a discrete-time manner.
+The use of data flow semantics make the simulation much faster than traditional real-number-modeling approaches which use the inefficient discrete-event (digital) simulator, such as Verilog-AMS wreal or SystemVerilog real nettypes.
+TDF simulation in SystemC AMS applies smart temporal abstraction techniques which reduce the simulation overhead, resulting in a significant speed-up, which is essential for virtual prototyping and software development.
 This technique is comparable with TLM, but is now introduced for AMS signals.

 Is there a reference implementation available for SystemC AMS?

-In addition, commercial simulation environments are available supporting SystemC and SystemC AMS, offereing much more capabilities compared to the reference implementations.
-For example, commercial tooling supprt enhanced design automation for system-level design, offer modeling libraries and enhanced tracing and debug capabilities.
+In addition, commercial simulation environments are available supporting SystemC and SystemC AMS, offering much more capabilities compared to the reference implementations.
+For example, commercial tooling support enhanced design automation for system-level design, offer modeling libraries and enhanced tracing and debug capabilities.
 Please contact your local EDA vendor representative whether SystemC AMS is supported.

 How can I learn to use SystemC AMS?